 The visual planner is another helpful feature.
 You can drag and rearrange posts on a calendar or grid to shape the look of your feed before it goes live.
 This is especially useful for teams managing multiple brands or campaigns.

-• Best Time to Post recommendations based on actual engagement history
+Best Time to Post recommendations are helpful for improving reach and engagement

 You can set up flows that respond to DMs, comments, or Story mentions.
 For example, someone asking “How much is shipping?” could get a full automated answer instantly.
 You can also run drip-style follow-ups if a customer abandons a chat or doesn’t take action, which helps improve conversions over time.